sciknoworg/schema-miner/README.md

 **LLMs4SchemaDiscovery: A Human-in-the-Loop Workflow for Scientific Schema Mining with Large Language Models**

-This is an open-source implementation of Schema-miner (LLMs4SchemaDiscovery).
+This is an open-source implementation of Schema-miner.

 ## 📋 Schema-miner Overview